grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

   --audiences $AUDIENCES
 ```

-__Note:__ To enable the required federated credential scenario in the above command the subject needs be of the form: `system:serviceaccount:<NAMESPACE>:<SA_NAME>`.
+__Note:__ To enable the required federated credential scenario in the above command the subject needs to be of the form: `system:serviceaccount:<NAMESPACE>:<SA_NAME>`.
 The issuer and audiences are related to the Kubernetes cluster hosting LokiStack.

 3. Create custom role that provides access to Azure Storage: